znation/simplex/README.md

                  "\r"
 ```

-Identifiers can be any permutation of one or more non-whitespace characters, not starting with a number, and excluding `(`, `)`,  and `'`.
+Identifiers can be any permutation of one or more non-whitespace characters, not starting with a number or `'`, and excluding `(` and `)`.

 Strings can be any permutation of characters surrounded by `'`, excluding `'` unless escaped as `\'`.